Nice to meet you.

 Whether you're dealing with remote teams, field workers, or unattended kiosks, remote device management (RDM) takes things a step further by ensuring real-time access, troubleshooting, and security enforcement from anywhere.

-When my IT team and I tested NinjaOne, we expected a solid endpoint management tool, but what we found was a hybrid MDM-RMM solution that does a lot—but not always everything you need from a traditional MDM.
+When evaluating NinjaOne, I expected a solid endpoint management tool, but what I found was a hybrid MDM-RMM solution that does a lot—but not always everything you need from a traditional MDM.

 If your company needs one platform to manage laptops, desktops, and mobile devices, this could be a great fit.
 But if you're looking for a dedicated MDM with deep mobile security and app controls, NinjaOne might leave you wanting more.

-We started by enrolling a mix of Windows laptops, macOS devices, iPhones, and Android phones, and I'll admit—it was one of the fastest setups we've tested.
+Users frequently mentioned that NinjaOne has one of the fastest setups.
 Unlike some MDMs that require manual configurations and long setup processes, NinjaOne uses an agent-based system, meaning once the agent is installed, the device automatically enrolls, reports back to the dashboard, and starts being monitored.
-My IT team liked that it was cloud-based, so we didn't have to deal with complicated infrastructure.
+I came across numerous reviews that appreciated the cloud-based functionality.
+No need to deal with complicated infrastructure.

-From there, we explored device monitoring and security enforcement.
-On Windows and macOS, NinjaOne gave us full visibility into system health, software versions, and patch status.
-We could remotely install software, push security updates, and even access devices for troubleshooting.
-This was a huge win for IT support teams that need remote control capabilities.
-But once we moved to mobile devices, things felt more limited.
+From what I have seen in G2 reviews, the tool delivers strong device monitoring and security enforcement.
+On Windows and macOS, NinjaOne gave users full visibility into system health, software versions, and patch status.
+Reviewers expressed that they could remotely install software, push security updates, and even access devices for troubleshooting.
+This is a huge win for IT support teams that need remote control capabilities.
+Mobile devices, however, have a different story.

-One of NinjaOne's biggest strengths is automation.
-We created a workflow to automatically update software on all test devices, enforce security patches, and send alerts for non-compliant devices, and it all worked seamlessly.
+Another strength that many people commented on is automation.
+Do you need to create a workflow to automatically update the software on all test devices, enforce security patches, and send alerts for non-compliant devices?
+It all seems to work seamlessly for several users.
 Plus, IT teams can write custom scripts to automate specific tasks, which most standard MDMs don't offer.

-When we started expanding our focus to mobile device management, we noticed some limitations.
-For desktops, policy enforcement is robust and granular, but the mobile side felt less developed.
-I could apply basic security policies like encryption and passcode enforcement, but more advanced features, such as app management, conditional access, or containerization to separate work and personal data, weren’t available.
-This aligns with the feedback I’ve seen on G2 from users who say NinjaOne excels with traditional endpoints but offers limited depth for mobile-specific use cases.
+Taking my attention to mobile device management, I noticed some limitations.
+G2 reviewers shared that for desktops, policy enforcement is robust and granular, but the mobile side felt less developed.
+They could apply basic security policies like encryption and passcode enforcement, but more advanced features, such as app management, conditional access, or containerization to separate work and personal data, weren’t available.
+This aligns with the feedback I got from my IT team who says NinjaOne excels with traditional endpoints but offers limited depth for mobile-specific use cases.

 Another challenge came up around remote support.
-On desktops, I can remotely access and troubleshoot devices directly, which saves a lot of time.
-But when it comes to mobile devices, the only options I have are sending commands or performing a full wipe.
-There isn’t a way to offer real-time support or diagnose issues on the fly.
-Several G2 reviewers have also noted this gap, especially in companies with distributed teams that rely on mobile devices during travel or fieldwork.
+While users could remotely access and troubleshoot desktop devices directly, when it comes to mobile devices, the only options available were sending commands or performing a full wipe.
+There's no way to offer real-time support or diagnose issues on the fly.

 Overall, NinjaOne is a great fit for IT teams managing a mix of desktops and mobile devices—but if your company is mobile-first, you might find it lacking.